 Still using Last Click?
 Let’s talk about why you should start asking some hard questions and not just using last click to decide how you spend your money and time.
 A lot has changed in the last decade but everyone still struggles with attribution.

-However, a few of the topics at the conference talked about attribution and moving us beyond last click (or even first click).
+However, I digress a few of the topics at the conference talked about attribution and moving us beyond last click (or even first click).
 Everyone seems to be very set on using position based attribution for their model of figuring out how to assign sales and conversions to different channels in their customer journey.

 What Is Each Attribution Model?

-- First interaction attribution model (popularly known as first touch attribution model) – This model assign 100% credit to the first interactions.
+- First interaction attribution model – Popularly known as first touch attribution model, this model assign 100% credit to the first interactions.
 This is what Google AdWords and Bing use.

 - Linear attribution model – This model assign equal credit to each interaction in a conversion path.